carpentries/sandpaper-docs/learners/setup.md

 you feel comfortable using a different tool (e.g. VSCode), then you should install R and pandoc separately and make sure that they are in your path.

+If you are using Windows, setting up your PATH variables can sometimes be tricky.
+The pandoc installer will automatically add itself to your PATH, but R will not.
+[Here are some instructions on setting up your PATH on Windows using both the GUI and CLI](https://www.maketecheasier.com/what-is-the-windows-path/).
+Note that R will normally install at something like `c:\Program Files\R\R-4.0.0\bin\x64`, but if you are not admin, it will install in your documents folder.

 :::::::::